-Most projects that updated past Java 8 decided to stick to the LTS release 11.
-The new cadence created the illusion of not much happening after that, but nothing could be further from the truth - with new language features like switch expressions, text blocks, records, pattern matching, and sealed classes, Java is moving faster than ever.
+Most projects that updated stick to the long-term support versions 11 or 17.
+The new cadence created the illusion of not much happening in between and after that, but nothing could be further from the truth - with new features like pattern matching, virtual threads, and structured concurrency, Java is moving faster than ever.

-In this talk, we'll take a simple Java 11 code base, update it to 17, and refactor it to use the new language features and APIs.
-You'll be surprised how much the code changes!
+In this talk, we'll take a simple Java 17 code base, update it to 21, and refactor it to use the new Java capabilities.

 I also embedded them below.
 If they're focussed, you can navigate with arrow keys or swipes (they're two-dimensional, with chapters on the horizontal axis and chapter content layed out vertically).
 Use Page Up/Down for linearized order and ? for more shortcuts.